- 2017 Schedule

 Sustainable Practices and Decision-Making as key Business Strategy and Differentiator / The Business Case for Sustainability2:00 - 2:50 PM | Main Hall

 Sustainability is a key strategy for all organizations.
 Not only is it a driver for success whether for financial reasons, competitive differentiation, risk analysis, or stakeholder mandate, it is an imperative to meet the needs and challenges of our times.
 Fortunately, making the business case for sustainability is not difficult.
-Susan Hopp will interview representatives of organizations who have embedded sustainable practices into their operations and culture.
-Through the Q & A, we will uncover their motivations, their results, and imperatives as key drivers.
+Susan Hopp will interview representatives of three stellar Sonoma organizations who have embedded sustainable practices into their operations and culture.
+Through the Q & A, we will uncover the motivations, the results, and imperatives as key drivers for Bear Republic, Clover Sonoma, and Jackson Family Wines.

 The North Bay Climate Adaptation Initiative (NBCAI) is a cross-sector coalition of Sonoma County environmental non-profits and governmental agencies working to promote community resilience in the face of a changing climate.
 Join us for an update on some of the key projects that have established our region as a national leader in preparing for climate risks.